klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (c) If the offended party is a juridical person, it is sufficient to state its name, or any name or designation by which it is known or by which it may be identified, without need of averring that it is a juridical person or that it is organized in accordance with law.

-**Section 13.
+**§13.
 Duplicity of the offense.**

 A complaint or information must charge only one offense, except when the law prescribes a single punishment for various offenses.

-**Section 14.
+**§14.
 Amendment or substitution.**

 A complaint or information may be amended, in form or in substance, without leave of court, at any time before the accused enters his plea.
 After the plea and during the trial, a formal amendment may only be made with leave of court and when it can be done without causing prejudice to the rights of the accused.
 However, any amendment before plea, which downgrades the nature of the offense charged in or excludes any accused from the complaint or information, can be made only upon motion by the prosecutor, with notice to the offended party and with leave of court.
 The court shall state its reasons in resolving the motion and copies of its order shall be furnished all parties, especially the offended party.

-If it appears at any time before judgment that a mistake has been made in charging the proper offense, the court shall dismiss the original complaint or information upon the filing of a new one charging the proper offense in accordance with section 19, Rule 119, provided the accused shall not be placed in double jeopardy.
+If it appears at any time before judgment that a mistake has been made in charging the proper offense, the court shall dismiss the original complaint or information upon the filing of a new one charging the proper offense in accordance with §19, Rule 119, provided the accused shall not be placed in double jeopardy.
 The court may require the witnesses to give bail for their appearance at the trial.

-**Section 15.
+**§15.
 Place where action is to be instituted.**

  - (a) Subject to existing laws, the criminal action shall be instituted and tried in the court of the municipality or territory where the offense was committed or where any of its essential ingredients occurred.